 Skip ahead using the Table of Contents above.

 We have always enjoyed our time at ski resorts.
 We love the ski culture.
 Every day on the mountain is different, which is what keeps us coming back for more.

 Neither of us learned to ski at a young age.
 It wasn’t until our teenage years that we discovered our passion for snowboarding.
 Over the years, we’ve visited many ski resorts in British Columbia.
 We also spent one winter snowboarding in the French Alps.

-We’ve made it a priority to introduce our boys to skiing at a young age so that they can develop their skills early.
+We’ve made it a priority to introduce our boys to skiing at a young age so they can develop their skills early.
 Skiing is such a great sport and we hope they embrace it as they get older.
-So far, so good.

 In other news, we bought a cabin at Sasquatch Mountain!
-That’s another reason why we want our kids to embrace winter sports.
+That’s another big reason why we want our kids to embrace winter sports!